P. J. Black: Final years (2013–2015)

 Toward the end of his run, Gabriel was primarily used as a jobber.
 His last televised match was a loss to Rusev on the 14 January 2015 episode of Main Event.
 The Wrestling Observer Newsletter reported on 24 January 2015 that Gabriel had quit WWE, one day before the 2015 Royal Rumble in which he was scheduled to compete.
 WWE officially confirmed his release on 25 January 2015.
 In March 2015, he did an interview with Chris Jericho on the podcast Talk is Jericho, where he revealed that he was the popular bunny character of Adam Rose's Exotic Express and that the Adam Rose character was intended for him.
 He also mentioned that Triple H did not approve of his ideas for a wolf-themed daredevil persona he had written his own promos for.

-Total Nonstop Action Wrestling (2015)
+Total Nonstop Action Wrestling (2015, 2022)

 On 12 August, Black took part in a TNA angle where GFW invaded Total Nonstop Action Wrestling (TNA).
 During that day's Impact Wrestling tapings, Black defeated Lashley, Chris Mordetzky, Eric Young and Robbie E in a King of the Mountain match to win the vacant TNA King of the Mountain Championship and on the 19 August episode of Impact, Black got a shot at the TNA World Heavyweight Championship against Ethan Carter III but lost the match.
 On the 2 September episode of Impact, Black lost the King of the Mountain Championship to Bobby Roode.
 After Team TNA members Drew Galloway, Lashley, Bram and The Wolves (Davey Richards and Eddie Edwards) defeated Team GFW members Jeff Jarrett, Chris Mordetzky, Brian Myers, Sonjay Dutt and Eric Young in a Lethal Lockdown match for Jeff Jarrett's share of the company, the invasion angle ended.

+On 20 October 2022 episode of Impact!, Black was announced as one of the participants in the tournament for the vacated Impact X Division Championship.
+Black defeated Yuya Uemura in the Quarterfinals but lost to Black Taurus in the Semifinals.